bio2bel/hmdb/docs/source/current_status.rst

 PyHMDB does not yet inlcude:
 - Taxonomy information
 - Spectra information
-- Experimental properties
+- Experimental properties (datamodel is implemented but tables will not get populated)
-- Predicted properties
+- Predicted properties (datamodel is implemented but tables will not get populated)
 - Normal concentration
 - Abnormal concentration